Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Results and Discussion

-The results of NNCI calculations for the \ce{H2O} molecule are shown in Fig.~\ref{fig:H2O_barplot}.
-The excitation energy obtained for the $3s$, $3p_x$ and $3p_y$ states is shown and compared to experimental estimates \cite{Chutjian75} as well as several high-level calculations.
-The $x$-axis is normal to the plane of the molecule.
 The agreement with the experimental measurements and with other theoretical values is good except for the GMS SU CCSD calculation \cite{H2O_cc_2006} of the $3p_x$ state when the latter is based on the aug-cc-pVTZ basis.
 This is a high-level multireference (9R) calculation, but it is limited by the atomic basis set and the calculated excitation energy is significantly larger than the value obtained with NNCI where the occupied orbitals are optimized for the $3p_x$ state.
 The difference is more than 1\,eV.
 This is analogous to the results for the $3p_z$ state of the \ce{NH3} molecule shown in Fig.~\ref{fig:NH3_barplot} and can be ascribed to confinement of the Rydberg state by the atomic basis set.
 However, a GMS SU CCSD calculation with extra diffuse basis functions, cc-pVTZ+diff, gives a value of excitation energy close the results of the NNCI calculation.
-Again, this shows the advantage of variationally optimizing the orbitals for the target excited state in the plane wave based Hartree-Fock calculations.
+Again, this shows the advantage of variationally optimizing the orbitals for the target excited state in the PW-based Hartree-Fock calculations.
 Even with the aug-cc-pVTZ basis for the initialization of the MOs, the results obtained with the NNCI calculations agree well with both experiment and high-level calculations with an extended atomic basis.
-EOM-CCSDTQ calculations in the complete basis set (CBS) limit from Ref.\citenum{Mountaineering2021} are also in good agreement with the NNCI calculations of the $3s$ and $3p_y$ Rydberg states, but analogous calculations for the $3p_x$ Rydberg state are not available.
+EOM-CCSDTQ calculations in the complete basis set (CBS) limit from Ref.\citenum{Mountaineering2021} and exFCI calculations with the aug-cc-pVQZ basis set from Ref.\citenum{Mountaineering2018} are also in good agreement with the NNCI calculations of the $3s$, $3p_y$, and $3s$ from HOMO-1 Rydberg states, but analogous calculations for the $3p_x$ Rydberg state are not available.

 The limitation of the aug-cc-pVTZ basis for the $3p$ Rydberg states of \ce{H2O} has previously been demonstrated in the context of variational density functional calculations where a comparison was made with calculations using a real space grid \cite{OrbitaloptimizedSIC}.